mongodb/mongo/src/mongo/logv2/README.md

 ### User defined types

 To make a user defined type loggable it needs a serialization member function that the log system can bind to.
-At a minimum a type needs a stringification function.
-This would be used to produce text output and used as a fallback for JSON output.

-In order to offer more its string representation in JSON, a type would need to supply a  structured serialization function.

-The system will bind a stringification function and optionally a structured serialization function.
-The system binds to the serialization functions by looking for functions in the following priority order:
+The system binds and uses serialization functions by looking for functions in the following priority order:

 ##### Structured serialization function signatures